 Building a More Welcoming Community

-We have made this a priority by also making sure that our equity statement aligns with these efforts.
-Experience Grand Rapids is committed to ensuring that our mission helps Grand Rapids/Kent County become a more sustainable, diverse, equitable, accessible, and inclusive destination.
-Every effort will be made to ensure all races, ethnicities, genders, sexual orientations, visible and invisible disabilities, class, cultural and religious beliefs are welcomed throughout our community.
-For us, Inclusion is not the endpoint, but rather a continuing effort to make both residents and visitors feel more at home, more empowered and more delighted with their time here.
+EXGR has made this a priority by making sure the organization’s equity statement aligns with these efforts.
+For EXGR, inclusion is not the endpoint, but rather a continuing effort to make both residents and visitors feel more at home, more empowered and more delighted with their time here.

-The idea is, if we increase diversity in businesses that serve meeting planners and business and leisure travelers, West Michigan will feel more welcoming to the BIPOC community.
+The idea is that if we increase diversity in businesses that serve meeting planners and business and leisure travelers, West Michigan will feel more welcoming to the BIPOC community.

 Many meeting planners we work with are looking for access to minority-owned and woman-owned providers and vendors -- services like caterers, photographers, entertainers, speakers, transportation services and event spaces.
-We are actively building a supplier diversity program to connect planners with the resources they are seeking while supporting our local community.
-We have seen that initiatives like SpringGR, ELEVATE and the NEW Community Transformation Fund are making an impact.
+EXGR is actively building a supplier diversity program to connect planners with the resources they are seeking while supporting the local community.
+Initiatives like SpringGR, ELEVATE and the NEW Community Transformation Fund are making it possible to do just that.